Ikeja Golf Club to sue building control agency over ‘invasion’ - Daily Trust

-The Management of Ikeja Golf Club has vowed to press charges against the Lagos State Building Control Agency (LASBCA) over alleged invasion, assault of members of staff and shut down of the club.
+The Management of Ikeja Golf Club said over the weekend that it would press charges against the Lagos State Building Control Agency (LASBCA) over invasion, assault of members of staff and shut down of the club.

 In the course of the invasion of the premises, two officials of the club – the Manager and Accountant – were also arrested and detained at the headquarters of Lagos Taskforce Oshodi and were released the following day when the club was also unsealed.

-Speaking with Daily Trust on Saturday, the Captain of the Club, Babatunde Ojo, said the club had instructed its lawyers to file charges against the LSBCA for invading the club and infringing on the fundamental human rights of the staff.
+Speaking with City & Crime, the Captain of the Club, Babatunde Ojo, said the club had instructed its lawyers to file charges against the LSBCA for invading the club and infringing on the fundamental human rights of the staff.

-He said the club is also doing a petition to the state Attorney-General, the Ministry of Physical Planning supervising the agency and the State Police Commissioner to also investigate the role of their officers in the invasion.
+He said the club was also sending a petition to the state Attorney-General, the Ministry of Physical Planning supervising the agency and the State Police Commissioner to also investigate the role of their officers in the invasion.

 It was gathered that the invasion of the premises was in connection with a stray golf ball which hit a staff member of LASBCA about two weeks ago.

-Ikeja Golf Club, established in 1968, is situated in the heart of Ikeja GRA and according to the management, the club had enjoyed a harmonious relationship with its neighbours, including state and Federal Government Agencies, public Primary and secondary schools, private establishments, the Police and others alike.
+Ikeja Golf Club, established in 1968 is situated in the heart of Ikeja GRA and according to the management, the club had enjoyed a harmonious relationship with its neighbours including state and the federal government agencies, public primary and secondary schools, private establishments, the police and others alike.

 Ojo stated that while the club did not violate any building code, invading the premise and shutting down the club was clearly outside the remit of the agency, describing it as an abuse of power.